Ramsey Campbell: The 1970s: "Determined to be myself": Demons by Daylight and early novels

 With his stories written between 1964 and 1968, beginning with The Reshaping of Rossiter (first draft of The Scar), A Garden at Night (first draft of Made in Goatswood) and The Successor (first draft of Cold Print), Campbell set out to be as unlike Lovecraft as possible.
 Having discovered writers such as Vladimir Nabokov, Robert Aickman, Graham Greene, Iris Murdoch, William Burroughs and Henry Miller, and such influences as the French 'new novel', he became interested in expanding the stylistic possibilities of his work.
-He finished the collection that would become Demons by Daylight in 1968, but it would not see print until 1973.
-Meanwhile, from 1969 to 1973, he continued to write short stories in which he gradually developed his own voice and themes and left the influence of Lovecraft far behind.
+From 1969 to 1973, he continued to write short stories in which he gradually developed his own voice and themes and left the influence of Lovecraft far behind.
 Campbell worked in the Liverpool Public Libraries as a library assistant (1966–73) and was acting librarian in charge (1971–73).

-In 1969, he had written Lovecraft in Retrospect, a violent diatribe against Lovecraft, for the fanzine Shadow, "condemning [Lovecraft's] work outright."
+In 1969, he wrote Lovecraft in Retrospect, a diatribe against Lovecraft, for the fanzine Shadow, "condemning [Lovecraft's] work outright."
 However, in his 1985 book Cold Print, which collects his Lovecraftian stories, Campbell disavowed the opinions expressed in the article, stating: "I believe Lovecraft is one of the most important writers in the field" and "the first book of Lovecraft's I read made me into a writer."
 Around 1970, Campbell stopped using his first initial "J." on his work, though a few stories earlier than this appeared as by "Ramsey Campbell", and a few after still saw print as by "J. Ramsey Campbell".
 Campbell later legally changed his name to remove the "John".

-After working four years in the tax office and seven years in public libraries, by 1973, Campbell became a fulltime writer, encouraged by the issuance by Arkham House of his second collection, Demons by Daylight (as by Ramsey Campbell).
-That collection had been due for publication in 1971, but was held back two years by the death of August Derleth.
+After working four years in the tax office and seven years in public libraries, by 1973, Campbell became a fulltime writer, encouraged by his wife, Jenny, and by the issuance by Arkham House of his second collection, Demons by Daylight (as by Ramsey Campbell).
+That collection had been due for publication in 1971, but was held back two years by Derleth's death.
 Demons by Daylight includes The Franklyn Paragraphs, which uses Lovecraft's documentary narrative technique without slipping into parody of his writing style.
 Other tales, such as The End of a Summer's Day and Concussion, show the emergence of Campbell's highly distinctive mature style, of which S. T. Joshi has written: